 The support of the Pozen Center and the GHRC made it all possible.
 The GHRC runs multiple issue-based clinics and working groups on human rights topics around the world.
 This made it possible for them to place Ginsburg on projects that catered to Ginsburg’s skills and interests.
 Ginsburg was assigned to pore over information on police violence – including materials written in Spanish – on police violence in Venezuela and Columbia.

 As she worked to synthesize her findings, Ginsburg met regularly with Anjli Parrin, head of the GHRC (and a member of the Pozen Center's faculty board), to discuss revisions and possible directions for further research.
-She also discussed her work with fellow GHRC student researchers, including Law School students and undergraduates with a wide range of interest and experience.
+She also discussed her work with fellow GHRC student researchers, including Law School students and undergraduates with a wide range of interests and experience.
 When a collaborator from the United Nations was visiting, he met with Ginsburg to discuss her research and his career in international law.

 “The beauty of this sort of grant is that it makes human rights work accessible in an undergraduate setting,” Ginsburg says.
 At other universities, undergrads with an interest in human rights can struggle to find summer opportunities with financial support.
 Being able to explore human rights work without worrying about funding was, in Ginsburg's words, “extremely freeing, and allowed me to learn more about what kind of roles I’m truly interested in.”